LighghtEeloo/lala-lang/lala/Proposal.md

 add_1 := add 1;
 ```

 partially apply a function will produce any other function with fewer arguments to be fed.

-Under the hood, the binders (for functions) only takes one actual argument, which is a lazy-evaluated list; you can read more in [pattern language section](#pattern-language).
+Under the hood, the binders (for functions) only takes one actual argument.

 ### Modular Input